OpenCilk/infrastructure/DEVELOPER_NOTES.md

 fi
 ```

-This `reduce-script` runs the function-inlining pass and checks
+This script runs the function-inlining pass and checks for a slightly
-for a slightly different return code.
+different return code.

 ```sh
 #!/bin/bash